National Standards Accreditation

-The National Standards for U.S. Community Foundations Accreditation Program represents a community foundation’s commitment to going above and beyond federal and state requirements to demonstrate accountability and excellence to communities, policymakers, and the public.
-As community foundations face regulation at the state and the federal level, the accreditation program provides an additional layer of rigorous, sector-driven and enforced accountability.
+The Community Foundations National Standards accreditation seal represents a community foundation's commitment to rigorous, sector-driven best practices that exceed federal and state requirements to demonstrate accountability and excellence to communities, policymakers, and the public.
+As community foundations face regulation at the state and the federal level, the accreditation program provides an additional layer of rigorous and enforced accountability.

 The Accreditation Seal is only awarded to those community foundations that continue to meet comprehensive standards.
 Those receiving the Accreditation Seal have demonstrated their commitment to the success and well-being of every cause and person they support, and are willing and able to stand by every grant they have made.
 Dollars set aside for charity are limited.
 The Accreditation Seal signals to donors and to their professional advisers that a community foundation is a sound place to give and make a difference.